Where to start

 What is an Individual Voluntary Arrangement (IVA)?

 An IVA freezes your debts and allows you to pay them back over a set period.
-Choosing an IVA can mean that up to 80% of your debt is written off and the rest you pay back in affordable monthly repayments, with no added interest and no further legal action from your creditors.
+Choosing an IVA can mean that up to 80% of your debt is written off and you pay back the rest in affordable monthly repayments, with no added interest and no further legal action from your creditors.
 To be considered for an IVA you will need to prove you have a long-term income, as the repayments for an IVA usually span over a five-or-six-year period.
 After this period your debts would be discharged.

 You can use an IVA to pay off the following: